oskardudycz/event-driven.io/content/posts/2026-10-20--dealing_with_race_conditions_in_eda_using_read_models/index.en.md

 I'm sure you've used or seen Anti-Corruption Layers.
 They're usually places where all the weird logic lands.
 We want to protect our core logic, pushing all hacks to one, hidden place.
 This strategy makes some sense; that's why it's called Anti-Corruption Layer.
 Yet...

 Yet, we should not push it to the limits, as we'll end up with an unmaintainable beast.
 With the last example, we've reached or even passed the limits of what projection should be responsible for.
 The projection should just interpret upcoming information and store the result.
 It should not make decisions.
-Business logic is responsible for making business logic.
+Business logic is responsible for making decisions.

 What we actually ended up with in the last step is a form of [process manager, or workflow](https://www.architecture-weekly.com/p/workflow-engine-design-proposal-tell), so a state machine that listens to events, gets its current state and makes further decisions.
 And what's the best way to inform the outside world about making new decisions?
 Well, producing a new event.